daiki-ko/graph_lda/README.md

 - Pytorch geometric 2.5.3

 ## Dataset and Trained Models
-You can download dataset and trained models for our experiments from [here](https://drive.google.com/drive/folders/1CPuXemg_b_J836WNB2JhKcJPgiBC1DCY?usp=sharing).
+You can download dataset and trained models in our experiments from [here](https://drive.google.com/drive/folders/1CPuXemg_b_J836WNB2JhKcJPgiBC1DCY?usp=sharing).